 - Bake at 375ºF (190ºC) for 30 to 35 minutes.
 Turn and move the loaf bread pans around once to ensure even baking and color on the loaves.
 Bake until the tops of the loaves are rich golden brown.

-- Remove the baked loaves from the oven and immediately remove the Honey Wheat Bread from the baking pans and place on the cooling rack.
+- Remove the baked loaves from the oven and immediately remove the Honey Wheat Bread from the baking pans and place them on the cooling rack.

 - Brush 1 tablespoon of melted butter over each loaf of warm bread and let the loaves cool completely to room temperature before slicing.